openvinotoolkit/docker_ci/configure_gpu_ubuntu20.md

 ```
 Now you can use the container with GPU access under non-root user.

-# 2. Configure an image to use GPU device on Ubuntu 20 host and save it:
+## 2. Configure an Image to Use a GPU Device on an Ubuntu 20 Host and Save It

-Run a OpenVINO container as root with access to GPU device:
+To run an OpenVINO container as root with access to a GPU device, use the command below:
 ```bash
 $ docker run -it --rm --user root --device /dev/dri --name my_container <image_name>
 ```